benkuly/matrix-spring-boot-sdk/README.md

 The most developers only need to use [matrix-spring-boot-bot](./matrix-spring-boot-bot), which contains the other projects.
 Therefore, this documentation focuses on this sub-project.

+You need help?
+Ask your questions in [#matrix-spring-boot-sdk:imbitbu.de](https://matrix.to/#/#matrix-spring-boot-sdk:imbitbu.de)

 ## How to use
 Just add the maven/gradle dependency `net.folivo.matrix:matrix-spring-boot-bot` to you project.